lucarv/arrow_cloud_workshop/Lab B1/README.md

 ## Advanced
 Create a device twin property that will change the telemetry interval

+### Create an IFTT action
+In this step we wiill send an email to an administrator when a device is created without using any code!

+* Create an association between IoT Hub events and Event Grid.
+Select Events from the IoT Hub Menu
+* Select LOGIC APP
+Modify the event hook in the drop down menus to select IoT Hub as event source and device creation as event
+* Choose Outlook or Gmail as your Connector, then send mail as action, edit the details of your message
+* Go back to the portal (or device explorer) and create a new device.
+C

 ## Path Multiplexing
 Create a Stream Analytics Job to multiplex telemetry into cold and hot path (you can jump to lab A1 for step by step instructions or try your luck on the portal)